Settle and Giggleswick Golf Club

-The Settle Golf Club was formed on Wednesday 16th October 1895.
+The Settle and Giggleswick Golf Club was formed on Wednesday 16th October 1895.

 The opening was marked with a match between a Doctor Thomson and Tom Vardon.
 Tom was the brother of six times Open Champion Harry Vardon who popularised the overlapping grip known as the Vardon Grip.